eight857/GameWorks_NEW/README.md

 **A:** Usually yes, but there is a limit.
 The quality of reflections is determined by the size of voxels representing the reflected object(s), so you need to reduce that size.
 There are several ways to do that:

 - Place a "VXGI Anchor" actor near the reflected objects.
 VXGI's scene representation has a region where it is most detailed, and this actor controls the location of that region.
-- Reduce r.VXGI.Range, which will make all voxels smaller, but also obviously reduce the range of VXGI effects.
+- Reduce r.VXGI.VoxelSize, which will make all voxels smaller, but also obviously reduce the range of VXGI effects.
 - Increase r.VXGI.MapSize{X,Y,Z}, but there are only 3 options for these parameters: 64, 128 and 256, and the latter is extremely expensive.

 **Q:** Is it possible to pre-compute lighting with VXGI to use on low-end PCs or mobile devices?